 Television ads made by Chris Bové cut through the clutter.
 They are strong, effective and national quality.
 He places simple, cinematic storytelling above all other trends and technical effects.
 He doesn't add a "film look", he crafts the storytelling so that the spot feels like an excerpt from a film.

 An advocate for education and editorial integrity, Chris Bové is a frequent guest speaker at numerous industry events and colleges.
 He also consults for many companies on their workflows, including tapeless acquisition, media management, delivery and museum-quality archiving.

 EDUCATION: AVID MEDIA COMPOSER

-Chris Bové is a Vice Chair and Secretary on Avid's Community Advisory Council, part of the Avid Customer Association.
-This group works directly with Avid's executive staff and its product designers to improve communication and product feature requests.
+He has been Vice Chair and Secretary on Avid's Community Advisory Council, and is on Avid's Products & Solutions Advisory Council.
+This group works directly with Avid's executive staff, product designers and engineers to improve communication withers, and prioritize product feature requests.

 WHEN NOT EDITING

 Chris is a terrific husband and the most fantastic father you could imagine (based on a survey of his family).
-A 30-year musician, he scores much of his own work.
-He is a practicing martial artist in Kenpo and Jiu Jitsu, with a black belt in Kenpo.
+A 35-year musician, he scores much of his own work.